Skip to main content

 • missing_fields — which fields the engine wanted but didn’t get

-• fields_provided vs fields_evaluated — if provided > evaluated, the extra fields are either unknown to this ruleset (probably a typo) or not relevant to the active path
+• fields_provided vs fields_evaluated — if provided > evaluated, the extra fields are either unknown to this ruleset (check field_errors, it is probably a typo) or not relevant to the active path

 • engine_version — same as your local expectation?
 Mismatched engine versions can change outcomes; pin the version if replay matters